andycandy-de/SimpleAndroidBridge/README.md

 ## Features

-### Share Objects
+### Share Complex Objects with Ease

-The javascript bridge which is built in the android sdk just accepts primitive types.
-That is not enogth?
-This librabry allows you to share complex objects between web and android.
-Just define the types as arguments or return in the android native functions.
-This library automatically converts a javascript object to a kotlin object and vice versa.
+The built-in JavaScript bridge in the Android SDK only supports primitive types.
+With SimpleAndroidBridge, you can share complex objects between Android and web with ease.
+Simply define the types as arguments or return values in your Android native functions, and the library will automatically convert JavaScript objects to Kotlin objects and vice versa.

 ```kotlin
 // Kotlin